2 Great Bollinger Band® Trading Strategies

 - Red arrow = Exit

-The orange arrow in June 2016 highlights a possible exit when MSFT traded below the lower Bollinger Band intra-day but closed above.
-For a valid exit signal, price must close below the band.
+- The orange arrow in June 2016 highlights a potential exit when MSFT traded intra-day below the lower Bollinger Band.
+But the day's close is above the band, so this was not a valid exit signal.

 See Indicator Panel for directions on how to set up an indicator.